INSURANCE & MEDICAL CARE

 Health care in the United States is extremely expensive, so it is important to learn about health resources for your dependents as soon as they arrive in the U.S. Insurance coverage for dependents of J-1 exchange visitors, spouse and children, is required by the J visa program.
 Coverage for dependents of F-1 students is strongly recommended.

-If you are enrolled in the University-sponsored medical insurance plan, you can add your spouse and/or children using the form available here: https://shc.sa.ua.edu/university-sponsored-health-insurance/.
+If you are enrolled in the University-sponsored medical insurance plan, you can add your spouse and/or children using the enrollment form available here: https://ua.myahpcare.com/enrollment.

 WAIVER OF UA HEALTH INSURANCE FOR THOSE WHO HAVE OTHER INSURANCE

 If you already have medical insurance that meets or exceeds the University of Alabama guidelines listed above, you may request a waiver of UA insurance charges.
-The waiver form must be completed by you as well as your insurance provider and submitted to UA’s Student Health Center.
 Without processing a waiver, you will be automatically charged for the University-sponsored insurance policy; so, be sure to submit the waiver in order to avoid paying for two separate insurance policies.

-To avoid future billing for health insurance, proof of coverage must be provided for the full insurance period.
-If a student cannot provide proof of coverage for the year, the student will be required to submit a waiver EACH SEMESTER that the student is enrolled by the insurance company by the waiver deadline (generally on or before the last day to register or add a class), regardless of whether or not proof was provided for the previous semesters.
+Proof of coverage and a waiver must be submitted EACH SEMESTER by the waiver deadline (generally on or before the last day to register or add a class), regardless of whether or not proof was provided for the previous semesters.
 If proof is not provided, you will be charged for UA insurance and held responsible for payment of this charge.

 INFORMATION FOR GRADUATE TEACHING & RESEARCH ASSISTANTS